 You will need transport for everyday use and long-distance travel.
 Vehicles purchased in Kenya are usually more expensive than in the UK.
 You have the option of purchasing them on arrival, either from Kenyans or other BATUK personnel.
 Another option worth considering, is to ship a vehicle over from the UK.
 Only approved BATUK taxi or bus services should be used and this can become expensive.

 A 4X4 is recommended to cope with the many dirt roads in Kenya, and poor road surfaces and adverse weather.
 Should you choose to ship your vehicle over, it needs to be less than seven years and six months old.
 You can use a military maintenance sail vessel, but personnel will be liable for importation costs.

 To drive in Kenya, you must sit the Kenyan matrix test (a Kenyan driving theory test); this can be completed in the UK at your unit or soon after arrival.

 Top tip: Driving in Kenya is an experience.
 Whilst they drive on the left hand side, you need to have a high level of awareness to cope with the many pot holes and frequent unexpected manoeuvres from other local drivers!

-Driving at night is not advised in Nanyuki as there is no street lighting and poor road surfaces; driving between Nairobi and Nanyuki is restricted to daylight hours.
+Driving at night is not advised in Nanyuki due to poor street lighting and road surfaces.
+Driving between Nairobi and Nanyuki is restricted to daylight hours.